-Founding a company is more complicated.
+Starting a company is more complicated.
 It involves high starting capital (25,000 EUR for LLC) and high requirements for the visa (if you need one).
 Read more about the process of setting up a business in Germany and its cost.

 Therefore, self-employment is more challenging in Germany compared to the UK.

-The UK is much easier to do business than Germany.
+The UK is much easier to do business with than Germany.
 Moreover, the UK is one of the best places in the world to open a business, due to low taxation, excellent efficiency of the bureaucracy, and abundance of online services.

 In fact, setting up an LLC in the UK is super fast, cheap, and can be done online.
 Germany has a long way to go to the British entrepreneurial standards.